 Investments held outside of Canada require additional reporting in your personal as well as corporate tax filings.
 If at any time in the year, you have invested more than $100,000 outside of Canada that the CRA would consider to be “specified foreign property” you are required to complete a T1135 – Foreign Income Verification Statement.

 In response to the many foreign accounts discovered in recent years – taxpayers are now required to complete a form that details foreign assets.
-The form asks for detailed information including:

 - Names of specific foreign institutions and countries where these assets are located

 - Maximum cost of these assets during the year